 Keywords: RL theory

 Abstract: Offline reinforcement learning (RL) aims at learning an optimal strategy using a pre-collected dataset without further interactions with the environment.
 While various algorithms have been proposed for offline RL in the previous literature, the minimax optimality has only been (nearly) established for tabular Markov decision processes (MDPs).
-In this paper, we focus on offline RL with linear function approximation and propose two new algorithms, LinPEVI-ADV+ and LinPMVI-ADV+, for single-agent MDPs and two-player zero-sum Markov games (MGs), respectively.
-The proposed algorithms establish pessimism in a variance-reduction manner via reference-advantage decomposition and variance-reweighted ridge regression.
-Theoretical analysis demonstrates that they can match the performance lower bounds up to logarithmic factors.
-We also establish new performance lower bounds for MDPs and MGs, which tighten the existing results, to demonstrate the nearly minimax optimality of the proposed algorithms.
-As a byproduct, equipped with the techniques developed in this paper, we can further improve the suboptimality bound when the feature vector set is finite.
+In this paper, we focus on offline RL with linear function approximation and propose a new pessimism-based algorithm for offline linear MDP.
+At the core of our algorithm is the uncertainty decomposition via a reference function, which is new in the literature of offline RL under linear function approximation.
+Theoretical analysis demonstrates that our algorithm can match the performance lower bound up to logarithmic factors.
+We also extend our techniques to the two-player zero-sum Markov games (MGs), and establish a new performance lower bound for MGs, which tightens the existing result, and verifies the nearly minimax optimality of the proposed algorithm.
 To the best of our knowledge, these are the first computationally efficient and nearly minimax optimal algorithms for offline single-agent MDPs and MGs with linear function approximation.

 Anonymous Url: I certify that there is no URL (e.g., github page) that could be used to find authors’ identity.